sorochak/portfolio-website/README.md

 8. Deployment & CI/CD Pipeline
 - [x] GitHub Pages Setup: Create a GitHub repository for portfolio.
 - [ ] Deployment Setup: Use tools like gh-pages npm package to help automate the deployment to GitHub Pages.
-- [ ] Automate Deployment: Set up GitHub Actions for automatic deployment upon pushing to your main branch.
+- [ ] Automate Deployment: Set up GitHub Actions for automatic deployment upon pushing to the main branch.

 9. Documentation & Sharing
 - [ ] Document Process: Jot down the entire process, challenges faced, solutions found, and any other learnings.
-- [ ] Share on Dev.to: Write and publish an article on Dev.to sharing your experience and learnings.
-This not only showcases your project but also your writing and reflection skills.
+- [ ] Share on Dev.to: Write and publish an article on Dev.to sharing the experience and learnings.
+This not only showcases the project but also writing and reflection skills.

 10. Dockerize the React App
-- [ ] Create a Dockerfile in the root of your project with the following content:
+- [ ] Create a Dockerfile in the root of the project with the following content:
 # Use an official Node runtime as the parent image
 FROM node:14